 Re-framed in light of COVID-19, the festival invited visitors to take an epic walk along the stunning coastline of South Essex and North Kent encountering contemporary artworks and performance within the estuary landscape, historic sites and coastal towns.

-The estuary coastline as a continuous 107 mile walk was originally devised by local journalist Tom King, in his book Thames Estuary Trail: A Walk around the end of the World which celebrates its 20th anniversary this year.
-Inspired by King’s book the festival invites visitors to take part and explore the Estuary 2021 programme along the way, revealing new perspectives on well-known estuary landmarks and some of the lesser known estuary environments.
+The estuary coastline as a continuous 107 mile walk was originally devised by local journalist Tom King, in his book Thames Estuary Trail: A Walk around the end of the World which celebrated its 20th anniversary in 2021.
+Inspired by King’s book the festival invited visitors to explore the Estuary 2021 programme along the way, revealing new perspectives on well-known estuary landmarks and some of the lesser known estuary environments.

 The festival presented site-specific works in the landscape, as well as animating the wharfs, piers and high streets of estuary towns including Southend, Chatham, and Gravesend.
 The programme featured performance, including an immersive audio-visual performance; installation; immersive storytelling; GPS audio; murals, specific walks and tours.